daniel-martin94/random-color-square/README.md

-# Welcome to the Identity Generator Repo
+# Welcome to the Random Color Square Repo

 This is a code repo for random color square